NicoZd/hud1/Hud1/Docu/Marketing.md

 - Marcos are written in LUA - UI is a fully interactive IDE, scripts will be loaded if you save them

 What's good?
-- Game Director is a simple App without any services
+- Game Aid is a simple App without any services
 - It's low on memory, gpu and gpu resources
 - It's easy to use and unobtrustive in different game environments
 - Pixel Perfect Crosshairs

 Style:
-- Game Director Style (red, green) can be selected
+- Game Aid Style (red, green) can be selected
-- Game Director Font (some predefined, ttfs can be added) can be selected
+- Game Aid Font (some predefined, ttfs can be added) can be selected